Connect with others who understand.

 Depression, Anxiety, and Other Mental Health Conditions

-Depression and anxiety are common in people living with skin disorders such as PN.
-One study found that out of 7,095 people with PN, 1,513 (21.3 percent) had anxiety.
-There were also 1,228 people (17.3 percent) living with mood disorders, which can include depression and bipolar disorder.
+Depression and anxiety are common in people living with chronic skin conditions such as prurigo nodularis.
+One study found that out of 7,095 people with PN, 1,513 (about 21 percent) had anxiety, and 1,228 people (about 17 percent) were living with a mood disorder such as depression or bipolar disorder.

-Constant itching and scratching may also make it difficult for you to carry out your daily activities, either from the constant itch or the lack of sleep at night caused by scratching.
-According to the American Academy of Dermatology, people with PN have reported that the condition interferes with going to work or school and prevents them from going out to social events or activities.
+Constant itching and the urge to scratch can make it difficult to focus, work, or enjoy everyday life.
+According to the American Academy of Dermatology, people with PN have reported that the condition interferes with going to work or school, and it keeps them from participating in social events or activities.

 Find Your Team

-MyPrurigoTeam is the social network for people with prurigo nodularis and their loved ones.
-On MyPrurigoTeam, members from all over the world come together to ask questions, give advice, and share their experiences with others who understand life with prurigo nodularis.
+On MyPrurigoTeam, the social network for people with prurigo nodularis and their loved ones, members from all over the world come together to ask questions, give advice, and share their experiences with others who understand life with prurigo nodularis.

 Do you have prurigo nodularis?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.